What Should the Employer Look for in an Interview Thank You Letter?

 Is excellent writing needed for all positions?
 No, but freedom from typos, spelling, and grammatical errors, and poorly written sentences signals a candidate who pays attention to detail and cares.

 - Look at what the candidate emphasizes about the job, the company, and the people he or she met.
 Did the candidate place emphasis on what was important to you?
-Do you have the sense that what you communicated to the candidate was understood, so the candidate is not surprised further along in the hiring process?
+Did the candidate seem to catch on to what was the most important outcomes from your position?
+Do you have the sense that what you communicated to the candidate was understood, so the candidate is not surprised at what the job comprises further along in the hiring process?

-- Did the candidate have follow-up questions you need to make sure are answered?
+- Did the candidate have follow-up questions that you need to make sure are answered?
+Perhaps you'll want to quickly schedule a second interview.
 You don't want to let a qualified person move on to another employer because they lacked information that you could have supplied.

 - If the candidate has reiterated his or her qualifications, do they match what you are searching for closely—especially in the key areas identified?
 You don't want to settle for a so-so candidate because of the pressure to accomplish the work or an artificial Human Resources department measure such as average length of time to hire.

-While I have provided detailed information about what to look for in an interview thank you letter from a candidate, this review can be accomplished quickly.
+While this is detailed information about what an employer should look for in an interview thank you letter from a candidate, note that you can accomplish this review quite quickly.
 And, the more times you apply these questions to interview thank you letters, the more efficient the process will become for you.

 The interview thank you letter is just one more piece in the puzzle of successful candidate selection.
 Use your interview thank you letter review to enhance your knowledge about your candidates.